 Begin the initial conversation with the salesman or private seller and get any major questions out of the way immediately.
 Then, if everything checks out and you are still interested, ask to view the vehicle in person.

-During this interaction, your goal is to personally inspect, test drive and hopefully mechanically inspect the vehicle.
-If it passes all three of those tests, and the pricing works, you might have found your mate!
+During this interaction, your goal is to inspect, test drive personally, and hopefully mechanically inspect the vehicle.
+If it passes all three of those tests and the pricing works, you might have found your mate!

-Once you arrive to check out the vehicle for sale, there are numerous things you will want to observe even if you are not an experienced mechanic.
+Once you arrive to check out the vehicle for sale, there are numerous things you will want to observe, even if you are not an experienced mechanic.
 Consumer Reports does a good job at explaining the personal inspection process.

 If you have any uncertainties, make sure to voice them to find out more.

-If something is really bugging you, but you think its still a good deal, get a professional inspection done to clear all your concerns.
+If something is really bugging you, but you think it’s still a good deal, get a professional inspection done to clear all your concerns.

 Supposing the inspection goes well, you will want to take the vehicle for a test drive.

 You can use the test drive to figure out whether you really like the type of vehicle you plan to buy.
 However, the test drive is not supposed to be a “fun” experience but an educational one.